grant-burgess/tdd-katas/stack/README.md

 ### Nice to have tests
 A zero capacity stack has a pre-defined behaviour.
-We may choose to extract and interface and split out into a bounded and zero capacity stack.
+We may choose to extract an interface and split out into a bounded and zero capacity stack.

-I chose to use the [Hierarchical Context Runner](https://github.com/bechte/junit-hierarchicalcontextrunner) with the test class
+I chose to use the [Hierarchical Context Runner](https://github.com/bechte/junit-hierarchicalcontextrunner) within the test class for the zero capacity stack